tohagan/ShouldBe/README.markdown

    * Enforcing type safety typically avoids more unit test bugs and improves the fluent API by knowing the return type.
 * Helper methods for creating Rhino mock instances (See MockMe class)
 * In Debug build, uses the call stack to read unit test source code (if available) when reporting failure messages.
-  * See "contestant.Points" example above.
+See "contestant.Points" example above.
 * Uses the name of the assertion method to construct the assertion failure message.
   The method named "ShouldBeTheSet()" converts to "should be the set" in the final message.
-* Improved enumeration failure messages to show "missing" and "not expected" lists:

-### Updates from the original Shouldly library:
+### Changes to the original Shouldly library:

   * Renamed library to ShouldBe to distinguish it from original library.
-  * Removed the copy of NUnit source code included in original Shouldly lib.
-  * Removed dependency on other unit test frameworks (I only needed NUnit)
+  * Removed dependency on other unit test frameworks (We only needed NUnit).
+    * Removed the copy of NUnit source code and other 3rd party libs.
-  * Added additional typesafe enumeration methods for matching Sequences and Sets of values.
+  * Added many additional assertion methods (See complete list below).
+    * e.g. Improved assertions on Sequences and Sets of values.
+  * Refactored assertion reporting
-  * Replaced all 'throw new ChuckAWobly(msg)' with NUnit's 'Assert.Fail(msg)' calls.
-    * Improves integratation with NUnit and NUnit compatible tools like [Resharper](http://www.jetbrains.com/resharper)
+    * Replaced all 'throw new ChuckAWobly(msg)' with NUnit's 'Assert.Fail(msg)' calls to support integratation with NUnit compatible tools like [Resharper](http://www.jetbrains.com/resharper)
-    * Refactored assertion reporting still works when running unit tests with non-debug builds and when source is not available.
+    * Reporting works better when running unit tests with non-debug builds and when source is not available.
   * Fixed regex bug in StripWhiteSpace() extention method.
-  * Fixed Bug in the Should.FailWithError() that caused some unit tests in ShouldBe.UnitTest project to always succeed.
+  * Fixed bug in the Should.FailWithError() that caused some unit tests in ShouldBe.UnitTest project to always succeed.
   * Improved internal unit test coverage.
-  * Removed case insensitive matching in ShouldStartWith() and ShouldContain() methods.
-    - A risky "bug" in my view that could cause unit tests to unexpectedly succeed (not obvious from the name).
-    - This breaks compatability with Shouldly and so was one key reason we decided to create a new lib.
   * Added missing InstanceOf, AssignableFrom, AssignableTo type constrain tests (See full list of methods below)
   * Added test that source file exists before using it to report a failure
   * All ShouldBe methods return 'actual' so assertions can be chained as a Fluent API.